laconiajs/website/docs/guides/retrieving-secrets.md

 const config = require("@laconia/config");
 const laconia = require("@laconia/core");

-// By convention, the name of the variable is derived by the environment variable name const app = async (input, { someSecret }) => {
+// By convention, the name of the variable `someSecret` is derived by
-  /* logic */
-};
+// the environment variable name `LACONIA_CONFIG_SOME_SECRET`
+const app = async (input, { someSecret }) => {
+  console.log(someSecret); // Prints the SecretString that has been retrieved from SSM };

 exports.handler = laconia(app).register(config.envVarInstances());